robolyst/osquant/content/papers/how-to-get-100-years-of-bond-prices/index.md

 # Putting it all together

-To join these three return streams together, we need to convert them to cumulative returns and then line up the days that overlap.
+To join these two estimated return streams onto TLT's price series, we need to convert them to cumulative returns and then line up the days that overlap.

 Converting to cumulative returns is easy.
 In Python we can just go:
 ```python